rismawidiya/Module-02-Capstone-Risma/README.md

 Running a taxi company in New York City is becoming increasingly difficult with rideshare apps like Uber and Lyft handling over 75% of the market.
 This project explores NYC taxi trip data to uncover revenue-boosting insights, helping taxi operators make more informed decisions and improve their bottom line.

 The project covers:
-- Top 10 Pickup & Drop-off Spots – Revenue-generating locations
+- Top 10 Pickup & Drop-off Spots: Revenue-generating locations
-- High-Earning Days – Best days of the week for business
+- High-Earning Days: Best days of the week for business
-- Rush Hour vs. Non-Rush Hour – Worth driving in peak hours?
+- Rush Hour vs Non-Rush Hour: Worth driving in peak hours?
-- Rate Code Analysis – Which fare types are most profitable?
+- Rate Code Analysis: Which fare types are most profitable?
-- Trip Distance vs. Revenue – Do longer trips always mean more money?
+- Trip Distance vs Revenue: Do longer trips always mean more money?

 ## Data:
 The analysis uses real-world data from the NYC Taxi & Limousine Commission (TLC).
 This dataset contains key features of thousands of taxi rides in NYC, such as trip times, locations, fares, payment methods, and more.
 You can access the dataset [here](https://drive.google.com/drive/folders/1NYHIL-RgVPW-HONz4pdzlcbIChF-c37N).